andrew-weisman/clam_analysis/README.md

 python $CLAM/create_patches_fp.py --source $working_dir/data-without_data_dirs --save_dir $working_dir/results/without_data_dirs --patch_size 256 --process_list $working_dir/inputs/first_five.csv --seg --patch --stitch 2>&1 | tee $working_dir/logs/preprocessing-without_data_dirs.log
 ```

+The results seem to show that without the data directories, segmentation may be performed on some sort of thumbnail present in the `.mrxs` file itself and that while CLAM seems to work on `.mrxs` files, the associated data directories must be present.

 Commands that I have run to get an interactive compute node include:

 ```bash